21 holiday gifts from Target for everyone | CNN Underscored

 Tranquility 12-Pound Weighted Blanket ($49; target.com)

 Give the gift of relaxation with this 12-pound weighted blanket.
-Its plush top and cool microfiber underside keep you perfectly warm while its weighted design helps to evenly distribute gentle pressure across the body.
+Its plush top and cool microfiber underside keep you perfectly warm, while its weighted design helps to evenly distribute gentle pressure across the body.

 A New Day Cashmere Beanie ($30; target.com)